 ‘Taunton Stop Line’ by Ilminos

 lluminos are a lighting designer and film/installation artist brothers.
 Using website, archive, projection and endurance, for Maximum Exposure Illuminos created a unique video projection event along the Taunton Stop Line.
 Built during World War II, the Taunton Stop Line consists of hundreds of ‘pill boxes’ – military bunkers designed to stop a potential German advance from the west.
 Between Friday 24th February & Sunday 4th March 2012, the pillboxes were illuminated and projected upon in turn, using imagery and iconography from the structures original usage.
 For more details www.tauntonstoplinelive.co.uk

 Claire Barber and Steve Swindells form the artist collaboration Barber Swindells.
 For Maximum Exposure Barber Swindells responded to the history and current industry of glove making in Yeovil and the surrounding district.
-Their final commission focused on work wear manufacturers Smallcombe Bros who make 80% of fire crew gloves used in the UK.
-The work launch in June 2012 at Foundary House at Yeovil and shown outsite during the public event in Yeovil in September 2012.
+Their final commission focused on work wear manufacturers Southcombe Bros who make 80% of fire crew gloves used in the UK.
+The work launch in June 2012 at Foundry House at Yeovil and placed outdoor during SuperSaturday event in Yeovil in September 2012.

 About Karen Gaskill

-SAW was delighted to appoint Karen Gaskill as guest curator for the project.
-Karen took an overview of the commissions and create the project’s overall identity.
-Karen also was responsible for commissioning a piece of critical writing about two of the commissions by Sally O’Reilly which can be download below.
+Karen Gaskill was appointed as guest curator for the project.
+Karen took an overview of the commissions and work closely with SAW Team to create the project’s overall identity.
+She also worked with SAW team to commission critical writing for the new commissions and co-wrote the Curatorial Toolkit for Artists in Somerset.